Areas where operating a tourist home is authorized

 Montréal, QC H2G 2B3

-However, bed and breakfasts are authorized in some areas.
+Bed and breakfasts remain authorized in certain areas.

 If you want to operate a bed and breakfast, you must do so in your home, offer one to five rooms maximum and serve breakfast on site.
 The price of breakfast must be included in the price of the room.